 North Perth is located in the north end of Perth County at the headwaters of the Middle and Little Maitland Rivers.
 Maitland Valley Conservation Authority jurisdiction applies to 98% of the municipality.
-North Perth abuts Upper Thames River Conservation Authority in the south and Grand River Conservation Authority in the east.
+North Perth abuts Upper Thames River Conservation Authority in the south and Grand River Conservation Authority in the south and Grand River Conservation Authority in the east.
 In 2006, the municipality's population was 12,254, an increase of 1.7% since 2001.
 Listowel is the major town (2006 population of 6,303).
 Other settlements include: Atwood (2001 population of 278), Britton, Donegal, Gowanstown, Kurtzville, Monkton, Newry, Trowbridge and Wallace.
 Land use is 80.4% cropland, largely corn, soybeans, alfalfa and winter wheat.
-Livestock density (cattle: 79.4/km2; pigs: 242.7/km2) is high: slightly above Perth County averages for cattle and slightly below for pigs but well above Western Ontario averages for both (Statistics Canada 2007).
+Livestock density (cattle: 79.4/km; pigs: 242.7/km) is high: slightly above Perth County averages for cattle and slightly below for pigs but well above Western Ontario averages for both (Statistics Canada 2007).